dangkhoa0108/angular2-webAPI/README.md

 # tedushop
-This is new project for training
+This is new project for angular 2